-- Design and Quality Wrenman Homes have delivered a unique, high quality development in a great rural position with good access to the strategic highway network; the development forms a good extension to the existing development. - Housing Opportunities delivery of much needed housing; smaller dwellings providing families in the area to purchase high quality dwellings at an affordable market value. - Economic benefits retain staff and support local employment/trades during the construction period (during uncertain times as a result of the pandemic) and more homes would support local services and amenities, such as the bus service. - Biodiversity gains additional planting and future management has seen a positive increase in biodiversity across the site.

-- 4.4 At the time of compiling this report, the re-consultation on the amended proposals is still pending.
-To date, 6 letters of opposition have been received.
+- Design and Quality Wrenman Homes have delivered a unique, high quality development in a great rural position with good access to the strategic highway network; the development forms a good extension to the existing development. - Housing Opportunities delivery of much needed housing; smaller dwellings providing families in the area to purchase high quality dwellings at an affordable market value. - Economic benefits retain staff and support local employment/trades during the construction period (during uncertain times as a result of the pandemic) and more homes would support local services and amenities, such as the bus service. - Biodiversity gains additional planting and future management has seen a positive increase in biodiversity across the site. - At the time of compiling this report, the re-consultation on the amended proposals is still pending.
+To date, 21 letters of opposition have been received, together with a petition against the development (59 signatures from 29 households).
 The reasons for opposition remain largely the same as those summarised above.
-Additional comments include the following matters: - Increased traffic and pressure on services due to home-working and more on-line shopping (Covid-related and future shopping culture). - Development could exacerbate water-logged gardens and drainage systems adjacent to the development. - Increased traffic on Low Road where there are problems with speed and volume of traffic. - Reference to inconsistences of plot numbers between the plans and Wrenman Homes website. - United Utilities have indicated that the existing water supply system is old and in need of upgrading.
-Increasing development places pressure on existing system.
+Additional comments include the following matters: - Increased traffic and pressure on services due to home-working and more on-line shopping (Covid-related and future shopping culture).